threefoldtech/TFGRID/wiki/main/twin_server_tech/twin_server_security/twin_server_security.md

 A keystore and a "who through which app can do what" can be implemented seperately and gradually.

 The secret or credentials and the authorization can be passed to the nodejs component over the RMB.
 The nodejs component now has access to the account and can do a small validation check if the command is allowed.

+This solution does not solve everything either, how would one do a `list` of the Stellar accounts for example?

+### Simplify it

+The nodejs component has access to the keystore

+This way a client can create a new Stellar account for example using the nodejs component over RMB without storing it itself in the keystore and list the the available accounts.

+We don't want to bloat it with authorization configuration so let's externalize that.

+In essence this means that an authorization needs to be passed with a command.

+> TODO define the authorization context structure to be passed, the involved  objects and commands